 In 1986, during excavations in Saqqara by the Egypt Exploration Society and the RMO, the tomb of Maya and Merit was rediscovered.
 Maya was a high-ranking official in the Egypt of Tutankhamun and Horemheb.
 It is possible that he already embarked upon his career during the reign of Akhenaten.
 He served as Director of the Treasury, and he could therefore be described as the Minister of Home Affairs and of the Treasury.
 Maya organised the construction of Tutankhamun’s tomb.
 He had his own tomb built next to that of general Horemheb.
 Later, in the time of Ramses II, another tomb was inserted in between these two: that of the treasury director Tia.

-The lay-out of Maya's tomb is one occurring more often: through a high gate (pylon) one enters an inner court with three large, roofed rooms.
-Next, there is a second inner court featuring three chapels.
-In the centre of the second court there is a deep shaft; by way of a system of corridors, a second shaft and a spiral staircase one reaches three decorated rooms, at a depth of 22metres.
-At one time, these housed the mummies of Maya and his wife Merit.
+Maya’s tomb exemplifies a common design: the visitor passes through a high gate or ‘pylon’ into an inner court with three large, roofed rooms.
+This leads to a second inner court with three chapels.
+In the centre of the second court is a deep shaft; through a system of passages, a second shaft, and a spiral staircase one reaches three decorated rooms, at a depth of 22 metres.
+These rooms once contained the mummies of Maya and his wife Merit.

-In this statue Maya and Merit are pictured as recipients of food.
-As such, they represent the ‘ka', the life principle of the persons depicted.
+This statue depicts Maya and Merit as recipients of food.
+The figures therefore represent the life principle or ‘ka’ of these individuals.
 They are dressed in their finest clothes.
-It is clearly visible that the statue was painted at one time, but the white of the clothes has turned yellowish.
+We can clearly see that the statue was once painted, but the white of the clothes has turned a yellowish colour.